ncatlab/nlab-content/pages/1/7/2/1/1271/content.md

 An __element__ of an [[object]] $W$ in a given [[abelian category]] $\mathcal{A}$ is an [[equivalence class]] $[X,h]$ of pairs $(X,h)$ where $X$ is an object of $\mathcal{A}$ and $h:X\to W$ a morphism (hence a [[generalized element]]) and the equivalence is defined as follows: $[X,h] = [Y,k]$ iff there exists an object $Z$ in $\mathcal{A}$ and [[epimorphisms]] $u:Z\to X$, $v:Z\to Y$ such that $h\circ u = k\circ v : Z\to W$.

 However, beware that the passage to equivalence classes does not respect the abelian group structure and hence generalized elements in this sense cannot be added or subtracted.
-A more natural approach is discussed in ([Bergman](#Bergman)) where the actual generalized elements are remembered but a refinement of their domain is allowed, much as familiar from [[topos theory]].
+A more natural approach is discussed in [Bergman 1974](#Bergman74) where the actual generalized elements are remembered but a refinement of their domain is allowed, much as familiar from [[topos theory]].

 ## References